Joint-Eternal/Joint-Eternal/README.md

-# Joint Eternal Review: A Deep Dive into its Ingredients and Usage
+# Joint Eternal Reviews: A Deep Dive into its Ingredients and Usage

 Living with joint pain feels like being trapped in your own body I know because I've been there.